-Scholarship recipients are considered AJAA members and must adhere to all AJAA rules and policies, including paying the \$50 annual Family Fee.
-Violation of AJAA policies may result in the removal of players and families from the program, and may impact future eligibility.
+Scholarship recipients must adhere to all AYS rules and policies.
+Violation of AYS policies may result in the removal of players and families from the program, and may impact future eligibility.

-Additional information can be found at ajaaonline.org.
+Additional information can be found at avonindiana.gov/sports.